ilNubis/Rule34/README.md

 print(r34.getPostFromIndex(5)) # out the 5th post of page

 ```

+## All attribute of PostData class:
+* link -> str    <ATTENTION> The link returned is not the link of the post, but of the multimedia content
+* type -> str

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.